eager-hun/ui-frames/README.md

 ## Security

-Not secured (yet?).
+Not secured yet.
 Anyways, on this level securing it would only be symbolic.
 Please use with good intent.

+### Be warned:

+If you are at any level concerned with your and others' being secure on the web, - given the current development state of this project - you are advised to refrain from using it for anything more than playing with it on your local machine.

 ## Expectation management

-Don't have high expectations, it was put together in an afternoon in quite a rushed fashion while other things had been blinking yellow on my TODO list.
-So yeah.
+Treat each instance of it as a disposable tool.
+Consider it a development snapshot (nightly).
+Non-backwards-compatible changes may pour in any time.

 ## Maintenance and support

 Minimally maintained.
 It is a spare-time effort, and not the only one running.

+Suggestions and dialogue are always preferred over out-of-the-blue pull requests.

 ## Legal disclaimer